 If you’re looking to write a movie script, novel or make your song lyrics more than a syrupy sick commercial jingle then you need to find the essence of story.
 A really good yarn making consists of four core tenets – the “4 Es”: We can talk about the character backgrounds, the story arc and the pacing but underneath all of that you need to EEEEs into the minds of the people who just sat down around the campfire to hear a good tale.

-Some may feel that including 'Experience' in this set of essential story elements is a duplication of the 'Experience' factor.
-The key difference here is that Engagement takes place as we live through the story where as Experience lives outside of the walls of the story's tale.
+Some may feel that including ‘Experience’ in this set of essential story elements is a duplication of the ‘Experience’ factor.
+The key difference here is that Engagement takes place as we live through the story whereas Experience lives outside of the walls of the story’s tale.
 Some of the most popular stories evoke an experience beyond the pages of a book or the walls of the cinema.
-Some bring together socially conscious tribes where others participate in character centric revelry.
+Some bring together socially conscious tribes while others participate in character-centric revelry.
 Trekkies, LoTR aficionados and Harry Potter fanatics have one thing in common.
 They experience the story.
 It began with engagement and then through the embedded storyline of the imagination a tribal mentality lived on.
-To a certain extent this final element is a by-product of the success of the other three but it takes an imagining to ask whether someone would be willing to live out our story to know it has that potential.
-Sure it was helped in the experience by costume and fan fiction but the experience mulitplies the impact of story.
+To a certain extent, this final element is a by-product of the success of the other three but it takes an imagining to ask whether someone would be willing to live out our story to know it has that potential.
+Sure it was helped in the experience by costume and fan fiction but the experience multiplies the impact of the story.

 As you write your next story, take the time to ask whether you have covered these four elements.
 As you dreamed about this story you will have already thought through the characters.
 The theme is in place with a setting that now needs your words to paint its backdrop.
 Remember that no plot is complete without a sense of struggle or conflict.
 Triumph comes when victors overcome.